Table of Contents

 When you have nasal congestion, your nasal passages become swollen and inflamed due to increased blood flow.
 This swelling blocks airflow, making it difficult to breathe.
 Spray nasal decongestants contain active ingredients, such as oxymetazoline or xylometazoline, which constrict the blood vessels in the nasal tissues.
 As the blood vessels shrink, the swelling decreases, allowing your nasal passages to open up and making it easier to breathe.

-The active ingredients in nasal decongestant sprays are typically sympathomimetic drugs, meaning they mimic the effects of the sympathetic nervous system.
+The active chemicals in nasal decongestant sprays are typically sympathomimetic medicines, meaning they mimic the effects of the sympathetic nervous system.
 This helps reduce inflammation and congestion by tightening the blood vessels in the nasal area.

 Types of Spray Nasal Decongestants

-There are several different types of nasal decongestant sprays available.
-Each has its own unique characteristics and uses.
-Here’s a look at some of the most common options:
+There are various different types of nasal decongestant sprays available.
+Each has its own unique traits and applications.
+Here are a few of the most popular choices:

 1. Oxymetazoline-Based Nasal Sprays